 Life insurers bat for 100 pc foreign investment in sector via automatic route

-Life insurers have sought 100 per cent foreign direct investment (FDI) limit in the sector through the automatic route, which can help the sector attract capital of Rs 40,000-60,000 crore.
-India has received nearly Rs 30,000 crore worth of FDI in the private sector insurance firms since 2015, when the government had increased FDI limit from 26 per cent to 49 per cent.
+Life insurers have sought 100 per cent foreign direct investment (FDI) limit for the sector through automatic route, which can help the sector attract capital of Rs 40,000-60,000 crore.
+India has received nearly Rs 30,000 crore worth of FDI in the private sector insurance firms since 2015, when the government increased FDI limit from 26 per cent to 49 per cent.

 In a detailed presentation to the Insurance Regulatory and Development Authority of India (Irdai), life insurance companies pitched for 100 per cent FDI limit in the sector.
 Investment under the automatic route does not require prior approval from the government.